Peeperocka/get-vacancies-info/README.md

 python main.py
 ```

-### Some info about prints

-If script runs into the error, it will print:

-- `'Error while predicting salary'` if it runs into error while it analyzes salaries

-- `'Error while getting all HH vacancies, continue.'` if it runs into an error while getting vacancies info from `HeadHunter`

-- `'Error while getting all sj vacancies, continue.'` if it runs into an error while getting vacancies info from `Superjob`

 ## Notes

-You can change programming languages to search by changing global variable `POPULAR_LANGUAGES`
+You can change programming languages to search by changing global variable `POPULAR_LANGUAGES`.